cubing/cubing.js/docs/cubing/README.md

-*NB: This information is still in draft form, and should not be relied upon to inform usage of or contribution to `cubing.js`.*
+*NB: This information is still in draft form.
+Do not rely on it to use or contribute to `cubing.js`.*

 ## Purpose of this document